-The development provides 883 (858 for residents and 25 are allocated to the small commercial office) car parking spaces for the residential component, which exceeds the proposed parking demand level of 740 spaces.
-The 75 visitor spaces will increase to 100 spaces with the inclusion of the 25 commercial spaces that will be available for use after office hours for visitors to residential units.
-Peak visitation to residential dwellings occurs after 6pm on Fridays & Saturdays when the office component will be closed.
-Thus the actual visitor parking provision of 100 spaces equates to 1 per 6 units which is higher that the 1 per 8 rate shown in Table 7 above and this rate lies in between the rates specified in the RTA's "Guide to Traffic Generating Developments" (Oct 2002) for high density residential flat buildings in regional and sub-regional centres, as shown in the extract below.
+The residential development provides 928 car parking spaces (803 for residents, 100 for visitors and 25 are allocated to the small commercial office) which exceeds the proposed parking demand level of 765 resident & visitor spaces by 138 spaces.
+The actual Council visitor parking provision of 1 per 4 units is significantly higher that the 1 per 7 rate specified in the RTA's "Guide to Traffic Generating Developments" (Oct 2002) for high density residential flat buildings in regional centres, as shown in the extract below.
+It should be noted that even less visitor parking rates are applied by Councils in other areas of Sydney.
+Thus the proposed visitor parking rate of 1 space per 6 units is considered to be acceptable in the light of introduced public transport services.